FXOpen

 Double Top: Trading Examples

-The chart above reflects a double top chart pattern formed on a 5-minute GBP/USD pair chart.
+The chart above reflects a double top chart pattern formed on a 5-minute chart of the GBP/USD pair.
 The price tested the neckline after the breakout candlestick closed (1).
 However, if a trader used a stop-loss, they wouldn’t worry about the retest.
 The take-profit target would equal the distance between the tops and the neckline (2).
-As the tops aren’t high, a 1:2 risk/reward ratio would be too high, so a trader could use a 1:3 ratio (3).
+As the tops aren’t high, a 1:2 risk/reward ratio would be large, so a trader could use a 1:3 ratio (3).
 If fundamental analysis and high trading volumes confirmed a continuation of a price fall, a trader could use a trailing take-profit order and place the second target at the nearest support level (4).

 The Difference Between a Double Top and a Failed Double Top